-In the late spring of 1958, the eight grade class of my Catholic School in Wisconsin made a weekend trip to visit the sights in and around Washington D.C..
+In the late spring of 1958, the eighth grade class of my Catholic School in Wisconsin made a weekend trip to visit the sights in and around Washington D.C.
 Being my first travel away from home, it was an interesting and very exciting experience which I will always treasure.

 In this article, I reflect on the train trip and the historical sights which I toured in and around our nation's Capitol.

 Preparation for Class Trip

-At the beginning of 1958, my Saint Thomas Aquinas School eight grade teacher, Sister Salutaria, suggested a class trip to Washington D.C. prior to our graduation.
+At the beginning of 1958, my Saint Thomas Aquinas School eighth grade teacher, Sister Salutaria, suggested a class trip to Washington D.C. prior to our graduation.
 The chosen time frame was on a weekend in late May.
 We would depart by train on a Friday afternoon and return to Wisconsin on Monday morning.
-In Washington we would learn about American history by visiting the White House, the Capitol Building, and even tour President Washington's estate at Mount Vernon, Virginia.
+In Washington, we would learn about American history by visiting the White House, the Capitol Building, and even tour President Washington's estate at Mount Vernon, Virginia.